Kattis91/hangman/README.md

 ### Content

 - [Random Word Generator](https://randomwordgenerator.com/) was used to generate random words.

 - I got the inspiration for my hangman images by the images shown in the [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w) YouTube video.

-  - Thanks to the Tutor Support for helping me finding a solution for looping over the word and replacing index with the guessed letter (if the letter guessed is in the word).
+- Thanks to the Tutor Assistance for helping me finding a solution for looping over the word and replacing index with the guessed letter (if the guessed letter is in the word).
+Thanks for the support beyond that throughout the project.

 - Instructions for replacing underscores with letters and revealing their correct positions in the word upon correct guesses come from [GeeksForGeeks](https://www.geeksforgeeks.org/python-program-for-word-guessing-game/).

+- Inspiration for using Try & Except statement comes from LMS and [Stack Overflow](https://stackoverflow.com/questions/47271232/use-of-try-except-for-input-validation).

+- Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.

+- I used Stack Overflow, W3Schools, GeeksForGeeks and LMS to expand my knowledge and find new ideas.

 ## Deployment

  1. Sign up for Heroku and accept terms of service.